msbeigiai/spring-full-stack/README.md

 ```bash
 psql -U msbeigi
 ```
-while your are prompted for password, supply `password` as password.\
+while you are prompted for password, supply `password`.\
-inside postgres database create `customer` database by querying:
+inside postgres database create `customer` database by writing:
 ```sql
 CREATE DATABASE customer;
 ```
 by now your application must be up and running.

 ### Usage
-By configuring the project as above guidance, project can run gracefully.
+By configuring the project as above guidelines, project can run perfectly.

 ### If you have any question feel free to ask me.